klassmann/catalog/README.md

 - [Important Notes and Common Issues](#common-issues)
 - [License](#license)

 NOTE: For security reasons the original **client_secret_google.json** was removed after my project was approved on Udacity.
+It will remain in commit history, but the secret has expired in the Google API Console.

 <a name="about"></a>
 ## About this project